Jaguar

 The illegal trade in jaguar pelts and parts has played a large role in their population decline over time.
 In the 1960s, around 15,000 jaguar pelts were sold annually in the Brazilian Amazon to supply international markets in North America and Europe.
 The hunting of jaguars for pelts was not officially outlawed until the 1970s when national and international protections were put in place prohibiting the hunting and sale of jaguars and their parts.

 Since then, international demand for jaguar parts, particularly jaguar pelts, has reduced considerably.
 However, illegal domestic markets for jaguar body parts remain, posing a considerable threat to the species.
 This market is largely driven by opportunistic encounters between people and jaguars, human-jaguar conflict, and cultural practices surrounding jaguar use.
-In recent years, seizures of jaguar teeth at airports and post offices across Latin America and abroad, have suggested a re-emergence of international trade in jaguar parts, raising the alarm around the devastating impacts of trade on jaguar populations.
+In recent years, seizures of jaguar teeth at airports and post offices across Latin America and abroad have suggested a re-emergence of international trade in jaguar parts, raising the alarm around the devastating impacts of trade on jaguar populations.
+In addition, advances in technology and connectivity have led to an increased ease of buyers and sellers connecting globally online, further facilitating the illegal trade in jaguar products.

 What WWF Is Doing